gm2k/outlook-mail-org-todo/README.md

 # outlook-mail-org-todo
-Outlook vbs macro adding to org-file task with link to email in outlook.
+Outlook vbs macro adding to Emacs org mode file todo task with link to email in outlook.